niuware/niuware.github.io/quick-docs.md

 {% endhighlight %}

-or use the `verifyCsrfToken` method of the `Security` core class where you can pass any parameter to check with the application CSRF token:
+or use the `verifyCsrfToken` method of the `Security` core class, where you can pass any parameter to validate with the application CSRF token:

 {% highlight php %}
 [App/Controllers/MyController.php]